-Maybe, you too would like to come as close as possible to Everest but not spend too much time or effort into going to the base camp?
+Do you like to come as close as possible to Everest but not spend too much time or effort into going to the base camp?

-Then, Everest Panorama Trek is just for you.
-You fly to Everest and trek to Phakding to Namche Bazzar and to Tengboche over a four days time.
-Acclimatiztion day in Namche Bazzar.
+Then, Everest Panorama Trek is best for you.
+You fly to Everest and trek to Phakding to Namche Bazaar and to Tengboche over a four days time.
+Acclimatization day in Namche Bazaar.

 Tengboche is one of the best points to view Mt.
-Everest along with others like Lhotse, Ama Dablam, Thamserku, Nuptse etc. Other things to see is the Tengboche Monastery.
+Everest along with others like Lhotse, Ama Dablam, Thamserku, Nuptse, and many other.
+Other things to see is the Tengboche Monastery.
 Tengboche at 3,867m is the highest point in this trek.

 You then take the same path back to Lukla and then fly back to Kathmandu.
 In total, it takes 7/8 days.